api3dao/vitepress-docs/docs/explore/dapis/service-coverage.md

 ### Accessing Managed dAPIs

-To access a managed data feeds users need to authorize access through the API3 Market.
-Self-funded dAPIs can be upgraded by paying for a managed version and selecting a desired amount of first-party oracles that should be included in the aggregation.
+A self-funded dAPI can be upgraded to a managed dAPI by paying the API3 DAO.
+The API3 Market will faciliate this process and allow potential users to specify desired amount of first-party oracles that should be included in the aggregation.
 API3 will create the respective Beacon Set from the best available first-party providers for the requested data set and point the dAPI towards this creation.

 <img src="../assets/images/10-Visual_that_communicates_how_a_managed_service_feed.png" width="550px"/>

-In addition, API3 takes over the gas management overhead associated with operating managed dAPI.
+In addition, API3 takes over the gas management overhead associated with operating managed dAPIs.
 Compared to self-funded dAPIs, managed dAPIs are monetized, as API3 requires payment in USDC on Ethereum Mainnet to operate them.
-API3 recommends the usage of managed dAPIs in production environments.
+API3 recommends the usage of managed dAPIs in high value production use cases.

 # API3 Market